 REASONS TO HAVE A WILL – OR NOT

-There are usually very good reasons to have a will, including knowing that your wishes will be followed and that settling your affairs will cost less money and take less time.
+There are usually very good reasons to have a Will.
+You can know that your wishes will be followed.
+You can kno that settling your affairs will cost less money and take less time.
 But sometimes it may not make a difference.

 You do NOT need a will if

-Your only debt is a mortgage on your homestead and you leave no more than $60,000 in personal possessions and household goods and $75,000 in other assets, such as a bank account, IF two people who will not inherit can testify who your heirs are and your heirs agree to pay your debts and divide what remains according to the Texas Law of Descent and Distribution in an Affidavit of Small Estate.
+Your only debt is a mortgage on your homestead and you leave no more than $60,000 in personal possessions and household goods and no more than $75,000 in other assets, such as a bank account AND two people who will not inherit can testify who your heirs are and they and your heirs agree to pay your debts and divide what remains according to the Texas Law of Descent and Distribution in an Affidavit of Small Estate.

 You only leave your home and leave it to your spouse or a minor child or a disabled adult child or your home is exempt from the Texas Medicaid Estate Recovery Program for some other reason and two people who will not inherit can testify to who your heirs are in an Affidavit of Heirship.